reach-sh/reach-lang/docs/md/tut.md

 :::

 ::: note
-Did your text editor recognize `index.rsh` as a Reach program and give you proper syntax hightlighting?
+Did your text editor recognize `index.rsh` as a Reach program and give you proper syntax highlighting?
 If not, check if there's a plugin available for your editor by visiting ${seclink("guide-editor-support")} or manually configure it to treat Reach (`.rsh`) files as JavaScript and things will be mostly correct.
 :::